Judah Cooks: Professional

 In January 1998, Cooks signed a Project-40 contract with Major League Soccer.
 The league then placed him with D.C.
 United.
 In 1998 and 1999, Cooks played for both Project 40 in the USISL A-League and D.C.
 United in MLS.
 On May 4, 2001, United waived Cooks.
 He signed with the Charleston Battery of the USL A-League.
 In June 2001, the Battery sent him on loan to the Miami Fusion for one game.
 Cooks played five games for the Battery, then moved to the Milwaukee Rampage at the end of the season.
 In 2002, he played for the Atlanta Silverbacks and in 2003 for the Syracuse Salty Dogs.

 Coaching

 In February 2017, Cooks joined Washington Capital United as the technical director of coaching after serving as coaching at Weston FC in Florida.

+In March 2024, Cooks was hired as the head coach at DeMatha Catholic High School in Hyattsville, MD.